Golf (Atari 2600 video game): Release

 Upon the release of Space Invaders in early 1980 for the Atari 2600, it became an instant hit for the company, earning them over $100 million.
 This led to Atari rescheduling their product from the holiday season to get as much of their products released throughout the year.
-Golf was released in July 1980 and was published by Atari.
+Golf was released in 1980 and was published by Atari.
 Newspapers promoted the cartridge being available in June 1980.
 Golf was re-released in various compilation formats, such as the Atari 80 in One for Windows in 2003, Atari Anthology for PlayStation 2 and Xbox in 2004, and Atari Greatest Hits: Volume 2 for Nintendo DS in 2011.

 The cover art of Golf was done by Steve Hendricks.
 Hendricks had moved to the San Francisco Bay Area showing his portfolio and meeting with Jim Kelly of Atari.
 He joined the company in 1977 and worked in the coin-op division creating art for arcade cabinets.
 Hendricks met with developers to implement features of the games in their work and most projects like Golf were relatively straightforward.
 Golf featured art in the montage style Cliff Spohn had developed as a regular in-house style for Atari.
 He made two different pieces of work for Golf with acrylics and gouache.
 He opted to use the second one for the final art.